peilinUWU/rasa/data/nlu.md

 - hang on let me find it
 - help with my life
 - hey little mama let em whisper in your ear
-- hey, I contacted you a couple of days ago but didn't get any response, any news?
 - how
 - how about NYC
 - how are the kids
-- how can i get them?
 - how can i test this
-- how come you say ok ?
 - how come?
 - how do you learn
 - how good is Rasa
 - how it compares to alexa
-- how long have you been online?
 - how long will the next version will launch?
 - how many lines of codes
 - how much is 10 + 89 ?
 - how much is 10 + 89
 - how to get rasa studio
-- how to go to newyork ?
 - i am hungry
-- i am hungry, what should i do?
 - i am not a developer but need this for business
 - i am qq
 - i can't deal with _your_ request